Middlesex County, Massachusetts: History

-Law and government
+Government and politics

 Of the fourteen counties of Massachusetts, Middlesex is one of eight which have had no county government or county commissioners since July 1, 1998, when county functions were assumed by state agencies at local option following a change in state law.
 Immediately prior to its dissolution, the executive branch consisted of three County Commissioners elected at-large to staggered four-year terms.
 There was a County Treasurer elected to a six-year term.
 The county derived its revenue primarily from document filing fees at the Registries of Deeds and from a Deeds Excise Tax; also a transfer tax was assessed on the sale price of real estate and collected by the Registries of Deeds.

 Budgets as proposed by the County Commissioners were approved by a County Advisory Board that consisted of a single representative of each of the 54 cities and towns in Middlesex County.
-The votes of the individual members of the Advisory Board were weighted based on the overall valuation of property in their respective communities.
+The votes of the individual members of the advisory board were weighted based on the overall valuation of property in their respective communities.

 The County Sheriff and two Registers of Deeds (one for the Northern District at Lowell and another for the Southern District at Cambridge) are each elected to serve six-year terms.
 Besides the employees of the Sheriff's Office and the two Registries of Deeds, the county had a Maintenance Department, a Security Department, some administrative staff in the Treasurer's and Commissioners' Offices, and the employees of the hospital.

 The county government also owned and operated the Superior Courthouse, one of which was formerly in Cambridge (since 2008 relocated to Woburn.) and one in Lowell; and the defunct Middlesex County Hospital in the city of Waltham.

 The legislation abolishing the Middlesex County executive retained the Sheriff and Registers of Deeds as independently elected officials, and transferred the Sheriff's Office under the state Department of Public Safety and the two Registry of Deeds offices to the Massachusetts Secretary of State's Office.
 Additionally, all county maintenance and security employees were absorbed into the corresponding staffs of the Massachusetts Trial Court.
 The legislation also transferred ownership of the two Superior Courthouses to the Commonwealth of Massachusetts.
 The hospital was closed.
 Finally, the office of County Commissioner was immediately abolished and the office of County Treasurer was abolished as of December 31, 2002.
 Any county roads transferred to the Commonwealth as part of the dissolution.
 The other administrative duties (such as Sheriff, Department of Deeds and court system, etc.) and all supporting staff were transferred under the Commonwealth as well.